All Episodes

 Back after this.

-Mahmood Ahmadini Zad unleashed today at the United Nations.
+Whoa, Mahmoud Ahmadine Zad unleashed today at the United Nations.

-A clear reference to a new U.S. nuclear strategy released last month, speaking at a meeting of the 189 signatories of the 1970 nuclear non-proliferation treaty.
+A clear reference to a new U.S. nuclear strategy released last month, speaking at a meeting of the 189 signatories of the 1970 Nuclear Nonproliferation Treaty.

-Ahmadini Zad urged considering any threat to use nuclear weapons or attack against peaceful nuclear facilities like his as a breach of international peace and security.
+Ahmedine Zad urged considering any threat to use nuclear weapons or attack against peaceful nuclear facilities like his as a breach of international peace and security.

-Uh it's not working out there, um, folks.
+It's not working out there, folks.

 Peace in his time will not be peace.